jthaller/jthaller.github.io/_posts/2021-07-30-transferlearning.md

 ![](https://github.com/jthaller/jthaller.github.io/blob/master/assets/images/interpolation-quality-exp-data.png?raw=true)

 ## Approach and what I've been thinking about this week
-One-shot learning regression problems is a difficult problem to say the least.
-With images, you can show a baby a picture of a dog to a baby that's never seen one before, and the baby will be able to identify all dogs from that photo.
+One-shot learning with regression is a difficult problem to say the least.
+With images, you can show a picture of a dog to a baby that's never seen one before, and the baby will now be able to identify all dogs, just from having seen that one photo.
 This is an example of one-shot learning.
 In practice, it is a difficult task to achieve one-shot learning classification on a neural network, but because we can do it, it seems like a somewhat reasonable goal.

 One-shot learning regression problems, however, does not have quite as clean an analogy.
 The closest example I can think of is if you showed a plot $$sin(\omega t)$$ for a few different values of $$\omega$$.
 A person could probably make a guess for a new sin wave's period based on which two functions it looked most similar to.
 But any problem even remotely more complicated becomes impossible for humans.
 In the case of my neural network, my model doesn't have just one paramter like $$\omega$$, my model requires 100K+ parameters and many convolutional layers just to be able to learn the complex patterns incoded in the simulation spectra.